NOTE: Please WAIT while the applets below load.

 Challenge 2: Can you explain why (prove) your observation is true?

 You should have noticed that I the intersection of EG and FH, is equidistant from opposite sides AD and BC, as well as equidistant from opposite sides AB and CD.
 We shall call the point I the quasi-incentre of ABCD.

 Comment: Note that both above results remain valid if ABCD is concave or crossed - check by dragging!

-Further generalization & application: The quasi-circumcentre can be extended to a quadrilateral and a hexagon where it is collinear with the so-called quasi-orthocentre of a quadrilateral and centre of gravity, lying on the so-called quasi-Euler line of a quadrilateral and a hexagon.
+Further generalization & application: The concept of quasi-circumcentre can be extended to a quadrilateral and a hexagon, respectively, where it is collinear with the so-called quasi-orthocentre and centre of gravity, lying respectively on the so-called quasi-Euler line of a quadrilateral and of a hexagon.